moll/mina-rsync/README.md

 rsync_stage   | `tmp/deploy` | Path where to clone your repository for staging, checkouting and rsyncing.
 Can be both relative or absolute. rsync_cache   | `shared/deploy` | Path where to cache your repository on the server to avoid rsyncing from scratch each time.
 Can be both relative or absolute. rsync_options | `[]` | Array of options to pass to `rsync`.
+rsync_copy    | `rsync --archive --acls --xattrs` | Command used to copy files from the cache directory to the build path on the server.

 License